mongodb/docs/source/reference/javascript.rst

    Initializes a new :term:`replica set` configuration.
-This function will disconnect the shell briefly and forces a reconnection as the replica set renegotiates negotiates which node will be :term:`primary`.
+This function will disconnect the shell briefly and forces a reconnection as the replica set renegotiates which node will be :term:`primary`.
 As a result, the shell will display an error even if this command succeeds.